substobeme/Parking-Lot-Project/README.md

 - keep a tab on vehicle and it's assigned slot(if available) and generate a ticket
 - calculate a fee using entry and exit time of vehicle using a predeterimed hourly rate to be paid by customer

+I created a simple gui using Tkinter as well to utilize the portal.

 ## Structure of Directory
 - pyfiles
   - model.py